Pavlovsk is the youngest of the imperial estates around Sain Petersburg hosting a magnificent Palace and park.

 When taking a stroll in the park you may walk through the following landmarks:

-Pavlovsk is approximately 45 minutes to an hour from the city of Saint Petersburg by car, and only 15 minutes southeast of Pushkin and Tsarskoye Selo.
+Pavlovsk is approximately 45 minutes to an hour from the city of Saint Petersburg by car, and only 15 minutes southeast of Tsarskoye Selo and Peterhof.

-To get there you have the option of driving yourself, taking a taxi from the city center or from Moskovskaya Metro Station, and, much better, you could hire a car with a driver, so travel faster, easier, and stress free.
+To get there you have the option of driving yourself, taking a taxi from the city center or from Moskovskaya Metro Station, or, much better, you could even hire a car with a driver, so you travel faster, easier, and stress-free.

-If you prefer to go by the public transportation, then from Kupchino metro station you must take Marshrutka 286, 545; from Moskovskaya metro station take Marshrutka 299; from Vitebsky station or metro Kupchino (last stop blue metro) you can also take a local train to Pavlovsk station (journey time 35minutes) which is close to the entrance to the park.
+If you prefer to go by public transportation, then from Kupchino metro station you must take Marshrutka N. 286 and N. 545; from Moskovskaya metro station take Marshrutka N. 299; from Vitebsky station or metro Kupchino (last stop blue metro) you can also take a local train to Pavlovsk station (journey time 35minutes) which is close to the entrance to the park.

 Lastly, if you find yourself wanting to travel between Tsarskoye Selo (Pushkin) and Pavlovsk, then you can take the electric train or a minibus (K-545 or K-299), both means travel between the Catherine Park and Pavlovsk Park.

-You can buy the admission tickets on the spot at the ticket office upon your arrival.
+You can buy the tickets on the spot at the ticket office upon your arrival.
+There is no need to buy tickets in advance to visit the park or palace because is much less touristy than Peterhof or Tsarskoye Selo.

 INFO ABOUT THE PALACE